thoughtspot/thoughtspot.github.io/_admin/ts-cloud/full-app-embed.md

 ```

 `pageId`
-*String*.
 The unique identifier for the ThoughtSpot application page.
 The following values are valid.

 - `Page.Search`
  Displays the search answers page when the application loads.